ooni/spec/backends/bk-003-collector.md

 encouraged to upgrade to JSON ASAP.
 A server side implementation of the collector MUST support the JSON format.

-It is also outside of the scope of this section to define the way in which a OONI probe discovers the collector API endpoint

 The collector MUST be exposed as an HTTPS service.
 It MAY also be exposed as a Tor onion service.
 A [legacy document]( https://ooni.torproject.org/docs/architecture.html#why-tor-hidden-services) explains why the OONI project originally chose to allow for both HTTPS and Tor onion service services.

+It is also outside of the scope of this section to define the way in which a OONI probe discovers the collector API endpoint, as well as, given several endpoints types (HTTPS, Onion) it choses a specific endpoint.

 # 2.0 Threat model